wdt-dev/weigandt-gpt-slack-bot/README.md

     git clone git@github.com:wdt-dev/weigandt-gpt-slack-bot.git
     ```
 - Create an application in Slack to serve by this App (take a look at [app_manifest_example.json](app_manifest_example.json) as an example), don't forget to provide proper links to the domain you're using
-- Provide .env file properties (access keys to SLACK app, OPENAI, PINECONE, etc.), take a look at [sample.env](sample.env) for the list of properties
+- Provide .env file properties (access keys to SLACK app, OPENAI, DB, etc.), take a look at [sample.env](sample.env) for the list of properties
 - Run
     ```
     docker compose up -d